idvorkin/idvorkin.github.io/_d/anxiety_management.md

 If you don't have one in your past, ask it of the human condition - have other people experienced this?
 Have they gotten through it?

 If others can handle this? why do you think you won't be able to?

 If you can't do anything to generate hope, then don't think about the future, distract yourself.
 Call a friend, workout, watch TV.
 Feeling the future is hopeless if that is all you can do, then distract yourself.

-### Approach #2 From trying to control to trying to influence.
+### Approach #2 Focus on influencing not controlling

 In general, you have no control, only influence...